tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - To determine your cash flow, identify what utilities you are responsible for paying as the landlord, such as water, electricity, and heat.
 Then factor in the costs of these utilities.

-- If you come across a property with any of these costs, you can usually eliminate them after taking ownership by paying for them yourself.

 - Ask the agent or the current owner about the maintenance costs of a property.
 These costs may include snow removal and landscaping.

 - Knowing the current tax situation is crucial, as it may change suddenly if you buy a property.
 Some counties reassess the value of a property when it's sold, which can dramatically raise the amount you'll be paying in taxes.

 - Rental property insurance protects the building and landlord-owned items from damage, and can help cover a tenant's lost rent if the property is damaged and unusable.

-- To determine the monthly payment for a property, you need to know: the loan amount, the interest rate, and the term of the loan.

 - The more vacant periods a property has, the more money it loses.

-- Vacancy rates of at least two units in a fourplex can be expected to be around 7.
-6 percent in 2019, which means that the fourplex would have been empty for the past two years, on average, every month.
+- Vacancy rates of at least two units in a fourplex can be expected to be around 7.6 percent in 2019, which means that the fourplex would have been empty for the past two years, on average, every month.

 - The total pure cash flow of a property is the monthly rent, minus the monthly expenses, such as mortgage payments, insurance, and property taxes.